No matter how much you earn, everyone needs to learn how to budget money.

 Always Budget For The Worst

-When compiling your budget, it is better to stay on the pessimistic side of the realistic.
+When compiling your budget, it is better to stay on the pessimistic side of things.

-For example, if your income is variable then use a figure that is slightly lower than the average in case you get offered less shifts.
+For example, if your income is variable, use a figure that is slightly lower than the average in case you get offered fewer shifts.

-However, it is possible to make a practical budget when you have a low income.
+However, it is possible to budget money with a low income.
 You need to be realistic about your spending habits and look for areas where you can cut back.